knaveightt/knaves-club/README.md

 - nvimpager
 - neofetch
 - starship (plus use the config file in this repository)
+- Note, you will need to enable users to run /bin/shutdown using sudo w/o passwd

 Once comfortable with the above, I'll then work on getting my bar setup, as well as the system tray.
 To make my bar work, the following are required: